mehulagg/gitlab/doc/user/packages/container_registry/index.md

 - Prior to GitLab 12.10, any tags that use the same image ID as the `latest` tag are not deleted by the cleanup policy.

-## Compatibility

-### Docker v1 images and minimum required Docker Engine version

-Support for the Docker v1 API was [deprecated](https://gitlab.com/gitlab-org/container-registry/-/issues/213) and will be removed on January 22nd 2021.
-Although it is still possible to pull [v1 images](https://docs.docker.com/registry/spec/manifest-v2-1/) from the GitLab Container Registry, it was no longer possible to push them.
-With the deprecation of the v1 API, pulls will also be disabled, starting on January 22nd 2021.
-If you still have v1 images hosted in the GitLab Container Registry, you should update them to [v2](https://docs.docker.com/registry/spec/manifest-v2-2/) following the [instructions from Docker](https://docs.docker.com/registry/spec/deprecated-schema-v1/) using Docker Engine version [17.03](https://docs.docker.com/engine/release-notes/17.03/#17030-ce) (March 2017) or higher.

-Although the minimum required version of Docker Engine is 17.03 (when support for the v2 API was introduced), we recommend that you use version [17.12](https://docs.docker.com/engine/release-notes/17.12/#17120-ce) (December 2017) or higher, as those no longer support v1 images and therefore you are safe from compatibility issues.

 ## Disable the Container Registry for a project

 The Container Registry is enabled by default.